healexsystems/MappingLanguageExtension/README.md

 ![Healex](images/healex-icon-cropped.png)

-# FHIR Mapping Language syntax highlighter
+# FHIR Mapping Language Syntax Highlighter

 This extension provides syntax highlighting for the FHIR Mapping Language and is published and maintained by [Healex](https://healex.systems/en/home/).
 We are a German company building FHIR based solutions in healthcare.